 "I certainly hope the woman is all right," John replied with a nod of understanding.

 Martha nodded, still worrying about the family but answered none the less, "I'm sure Nurse Redfern can patch her up, they're bringing her back to the school to rest in the infirmary."

 "Ah yes of course," John nodded quickly, "Best thing for this situation."

-Martha nodded and set about tidying up the room.
+Nodding in response, Martha lingered near him by tidying up the room.
+There were books everywhere and Martha wondered if the Doctor was as untidy as this in his own room in the TARDIS.
 Standing up to stretch John walked to the shelf and picked up the fob watch.
 Watching him carefully, Martha waited for any sign of recognition, anything really to assure her that the Doctor was in there even though she knew about the perception filter.
 She lowered her gaze as he set the watch back down and returned to checking over homework.
 Martha risked one more glance at the watch on the shelf, wishing she knew what to do when the matron returned with the 'ill woman.'